PimWagemans09/CTkSyntaxHighlightedTextbox/README.md

 - "name" unique identifier of the tag
 - "text_color" (optional) the color of the tagged text
 - "background" (optional) the color of the background of the tagged text
 - "patterns" a list of regex patterns.
-All text that matches one of these patterns wil be tagged
+All text that matches one of these patterns wil be tagged.
+If the pattern contains a capturing group only text in a capturing group will be tagged

 ### methods